 • Trends in global oil trade.

-CGEP Founding Director, Jason Bordoff will moderate the discussion following Mr. Atkinson's presentation.
+CGEP Founding Director, Jason Bordoff moderated the discussion following Mr. Atkinson's presentation.